• On View

 Lower Level Gallery

-McMillian’s videos take a more direct approach to political commentary.
-Preacher Man II (2017–2021) features a lay clergyman seated at a crossroads, delivering a sermon adapted from a text by civil rights activist Kwame Ture (alias Stokely Carmichael) written at the height of the Black Power movement.
-In Untitled (neighbors) (2017), filmed in Austin, Texas, dancers in flowing white garments perform movements that are abstract, incantatory, and at times ribald, embodying a mix of ritual and spontaneity.
+McMillian’s videos address politics more directly as figures and landscapes rooted in the here and now.
+Preacher Man II (2017–2021) features a lay clergyman seated at a Southern crossroads, delivering his sermon adapted from a speech by civil rights activist Kwame Ture (formerly Stokely Carmichael), written during the height of the Black Power movement.
+In Untitled (neighbors) (2017), filmed in Austin, Texas, performers in flowing white garments stalk classical grounds and architecture with gestures that are formal, incantatory, and unexpectedly ribald—calling forth a haunting mixture of foreboding ritual and inappropriate response.

 Artist Bio